Condenser vs Vented Tumble Dryers: What’s the Difference?

 So what does having a ‘condenser dryer’ mean?
 A condenser tumble dryer collects moisture from your wet clothes in a container, sometimes referred to as a reservoir, which is located within the dryer itself.
 This tank collects the water and when it’s full you simply have to empty it.
 Most modern models tell you when the tank is full.

-This is beneficial for many people as it means you can place the unit pretty much wherever you like – it doesn’t have to be placed by an external wall.
+This is beneficial as it means you can place the dryer pretty much wherever you like.
+It doesn’t have to be placed by an external wall.

 Vented tumble dryers draw and heat air from the room in which it’s located.
 The warm air is then blown around the drum as the clothes spin.
 The warm air passing through the clothes causes the moisture in the material to evaporate, and the air is then vented outside through the hose.
 This is why the water leaves the hose as steam and not liquid.

 Condenser tumble dryers work slightly differently.
-Instead of venting water by heating it, a condenser dryer works by condensing the warm air from the wet clothes into water.
+Instead of venting water by heating it, condenser dryers work by condensing the warm air from the wet clothes into water.
 Once the air condenses into water, it is channelled into the reservoir.

 Why Buy a Vented Tumble Dryer?

 So if a condenser tumble dryer can be placed anywhere, and both types do the same thing, why buy a vented dryer?
-The key benefit to buying a vented tumble dryer is that they cost less than condenser dryers, and so the upfront costs are lower.
+The key benefit to buying a vented tumble dryer is that the upfront costs are lower.
+Vented dryers also typically dry your clothes quicker than a condenser dryer.

 Why Buy a Condenser Tumble Dryer?

-As mentioned, one of the main benefits of buying a condenser tumble dryer is the fact you can place it anywhere in your home or garage, since they don’t require a hose to remove the moisture.
+As mentioned, one of the main benefits of buying a condenser tumble dryer is the fact you can place it almost anywhere in your home.
+This is because they don’t require a hose to remove the moisture.

 This is hugely beneficial if you need a tumble dryer but have little choice in where you place the machine.
-For example, if you require a dryer but only have space in a room without windows, or you’re renting a home and don’t have permission to make a hole in an external wall, a condenser tumble dryer is the perfect option for you.
+For example, if you only have space in a smaller room, or you’re renting and don’t have permission to make a hole in an external wall, a condenser tumble dryer is the perfect option for you.

-If your main priority is speed and you’re less concerned about energy efficiency a vented model is probably the best option for you, especially if you already have a hole in the outside wall from a previous dryer.
+Is your main priority speed?
+Are you less concerned about energy efficiency?
+If either of these are the case, take a look at our vented tumble dryers.
+If you already have a hole in the outside wall from a previous dryer it will make installation easier.

-If however you’re looking for a money saving option a condenser tumble dryer could be the better choice, heat pump models being the most efficient but bear in mind that they take longer to dry than normal condenser models as they dry at lower temperatures.
+However if you’re looking for an energy saving option, a condenser tumble dryer would be the better choice.
+Heat pump condenser dryers are the most energy efficient, however they do take longer to dry than standard condenser models as they dry at lower temperatures.